 Are there churches I can attend in Russia?

 Yes!
-While it may not seem like there are many members in Russia, there are actually quite a few.
+Living in Russia gives many great opportunities for LDS volunteers.
 There will be branches/wards close enough for you to attend every Sunday.
 Church is a great place to make new locals friends and give you a little community to depend on.

-Currently there are not any temples for the Latter-Day Saint faith in Russia (but one was just announced in the April 2018 conference).
+Currently there are not any temples in use for the Latter-Day Saint faith in Russia (but plans for one was announced in the April 2018 conference).
 Members in Russia travel to nearby countries to visit the temple and you can, too!
-Volunteers have plenty of vacation time to travel to nearby countries and you can visit other LDS temples in Europe like in Ukraine, Finland, or Sweden.
+Volunteers have plenty of vacation time to travel to nearby countries and you can visit other LDS temples in Europe like Ukraine, Finland, or Sweden.

 Will they like me?

 If you're nice, easy to get a long with and good company, you shouldn't have any issues with people not liking you.
 It's Russian culture to be very reserved in public, so they tend to get a reputation for being not so approachable.
 Many Russians (especially older generations) tend to keep to themselves and aren't outwardly friendly in public, so it may seem like they don't like you when you first get there.
 They probably won't smile at you on the street or strike up a conversation on the bus...but don't lose hope!

 Russians are incredibly loving towards the people they know.
 You'll meet many locals as you get involved with your ward and they have been welcoming our ILP volunteers in since our program first began in 1992.
 Church is an excellent place to meet more friends.

 Will my host family be okay with me being LDS?

 But don't let that worry you.
 They are as interested in getting to know you as you are in getting to know them.
 They will respect you if you respect them (just like with any aspect of living with someone new).
 There will be many differences between you and them (you're from two different sides of the world after all!) and that is all part of the fun of getting to know each other.